pipilavvy/seeweedfs/Large-File-Handling.md

 1. upload the new file chunks as usual, with mime type "application/octet-stream".
 Save the related info into ChunkInfo struct.
 1. update the updated manifest file with mime type "application/json", and add url parameter "cm=true".

+## Notes
+There are no particular limit in terms of chunk file size.
+Each chunk size does not need to be the same, even in the same file.
+The rule of thumb is to just being able to keep the whole chunk file in memory, and not to have too many small chunk files.